-I was in Santiago almost a week, but I had only a couple of days for wine tours.
-I was already familiar with two wines from Chile, Casillero del Diablo and Ritual, the latter of which was not offered as a tour at my hostel.
+I was in Santiago for almost a week but had only a few days for wine tours.
+I was already familiar with two wines from Chile, Casillero del Diablo, and Ritual, the latter of which was not offered as a tour at my hostel.

 I decided to go with Undurraga, following a recommendation from my friend Joan.
 It was a good recommendation.